NERC-CEH/rse_group/team/100_days.md

 * Not looking for one standard, but lots more examples!
 * How many RSE groups' needs are the same?

+## Balance of activity

+* short-term deliverables, smaller scale project
+* vs long term, large scale aspirations (whether community building or big infra)
+* "knowing what is optimistic and still doable"
+* a lot easier to do what's under your nose

 ## Being welcoming

 * Balance of larger and smaller commitments